AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation.md

 1. To enter the Chat Group Management page, in the left navigation menu, click **Project Management** > **Config** for the project that you want > **Config** of Chat > **Operation Management** > **Group**, as shown in the following figure:
    ![group_manage](Moderation_Image/group_manage.png)

-2. To take action on a group member (removing a member from the group or adding a user to the group blocklist), search for the group ID and click **More**:
+2. To take action on a group member (removing a member from the group or adding a user to the group blocklist), search for the group ID, and click **More**:

 ​      ![group_manage_action](Moderation_Image/group_manage_action.png)